Shield AI MQ-35 V-BAT: Accidents and incidents

 In April 2024, a V-BAT partially severed three fingers of a US Navy sailor who was helping it to land.
 Following this incident, US military customers imposed restrictions on its flight, while they investigated this matter for several months.
 Later, Shield AI modified the V-BAT so that it no longer required human assistance to launch and land.

+In June 2026, Reuters reported that 50 of 200 upgraded V-BATs operated by Shield AI had been destroyed in accidents.

+Derivations

+Aviation Industry Corporation of China (AVIC) subsidiary Chengdu Aircraft Corporation has developed Yunying-25 (Cloud Shadow-25), which Janes described as "externally similar" to the V-BAT.
+It was first publicly displayed in February 2026.
+While the developer stated that it is for civilian operations such as urban monitoring, industrial inspection, and emergency response, Janes noted that "its similarity to V-BAT suggests potential military applications, including shipboard surveillance, anti-piracy patrols, and border patrol."